 How to Reduce Social Media Use

 Reducing the amount of time you spend online can increase productivity.
 You can use the time you spend scrolling endlessly for other things.
-If you are a freelance SEO writer like me, you can create more content for your website.

 You access social media through devices like the phone and PCs.
 As long as they are tools you use daily, you will easily get access to social media pages.
 It is so easy that you can share content and go live on the apps with a few clicks.
 That’s why you need to rethink how you use apps and your devices.